Julia Holter

 Julia Shammas Holter (born December 18, 1984) is an American singer-songwriter, record producer, composer, artist, and academic, based in Los Angeles.
 Her work has received critical acclaim and incorporates elements of art pop, chamber pop, baroque pop and ambient.
 Following three independent album productions, Holter released Tragedy as her first official studio album in 2011.
 Ekstasis followed in 2012.
 After signing with Domino Records in 2013, she released the albums Loud City Song (2013), Have You in My Wilderness (2015), the live-in-the-studio album In the Same Room (2017) and the double album Aviary (2018).

 Holter composed the score for the 2020 film Never Rarely Sometimes Always and released Behind the Wallpaper (2023) in collaboration with Spektral Quartet and Alex Temple.
-Her most recent studio album is Something in the Room She Moves, released in 2024.
+She released the studio album Something in the Room She Moves in 2024, with a companion album, Materia, released in August 2026.

 Holter has also collaborated with other musicians, including Nite Jewel, Laurel Halo, Ariel Pink, Ducktails, Linda Perhacs, Michael Pisaro, and Jean-Michel Jarre.